gedaiu/fluent-asserts/README.md

 [Writing unit tests it's easy with Dlang](https://dlang.org/spec/unittest.html).
 The `unittest` block allows you to start writing tests and to be productive with no special setup.

-Unfortunely the [assert expresion](https://dlang.org/spec/expression.html#AssertExpression) does not help you to write expressive asserts, and in case of a failure it's hard to find why an assert failed.
+Unfortunately the [assert expresion](https://dlang.org/spec/expression.html#AssertExpression) does not help you to write expressive asserts, and in case of a failure it's hard to find why an assert failed.
 The `fluent-assert` allow you to more naturally specify the expected outcome of a TDD or BDD-style test.

 ## To begin